puzzle/gitlab-ci-cd-training/content/en/docs/04/tooling_images.md

 Go to your GitLab project and check the pipelines under `CI/CD` --> `Pipelines`.

-The Java 11 application is build using the [Gradle Build Tool](https://gradle.org/)
+The Java 11 application is built using the [Gradle Build Tool](https://gradle.org/)

-See the Gradle build that should succeed.
+Check the Gradle build log and verify whether the build succeded or not.

 ```s
 Starting a Gradle Daemon (subsequent builds will be faster)